floating-ui/floating-ui/docs/_includes/popper-documentation.md

 - `vw`, CSS viewport width unit
 - `vh`, CSS viewport height unit

-For length is intended the main axis relative to the placement of the popper.
+For length is intended the main axis relative to the placement of the popper.<br />
 This means that if the placement is `top` or `bottom`, the length will be the `width`.
 In case of `left` or `right`, it will be the height.

-You can provide a single value (as `Number` or `String`), or a pair of values as `String` divided by a comma or one (or more) white spaces.
+You can provide a single value (as `Number` or `String`), or a pair of values as `String` divided by a comma or one (or more) white spaces.<br />
-The latter is a deprecated method because it leads to confusion and will be removed in v2.
+The latter is a deprecated method because it leads to confusion and will be removed in v2.<br />
 Additionally, it accepts additions and subtractions between different units.
 Note that multiplications and divisions aren't supported.